devsim/devsim_documentation/sphinx/source/models.rst

 .. code-block:: python

-  ds.interface_model(device="device", interface="interface",
+  devsim.interface_model(device="device", interface="interface",
     name="continuousPotential:Potential@r0", equation="1")
-  ds.interface_model(device="device", interface="interface",
+  devsim.interface_model(device="device", interface="interface",
     name="continuousPotential:Potential@r1", equation="-1")

+.. _sec__interface_equation_assembly:

 Interface equation assembly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are three types of interface equations considered in |devsim|.
-They are both activated using the :meth:`ds.interface_equation`.
+They are both activated using the :meth:`devsim.interface_equation`.

 In the first form, ``continuous``, the equations for the nodes on both sides of the interface are integrated with respect to their volumes and added into the same equation.
 An additional equation is then specified to relate the variables on both sides.
 In this example, continuity in the potential solution across the interface is enforced, using the ``continuousPotential`` model defined in the previous section.

 .. code-block:: python

-  ds.interface_equation(device="device", interface="interface", name="PotentialEquation",
+  devsim.interface_equation(device="device", interface="interface", name="PotentialEquation",
                   variable_name="Potential", interface_model="continuousPotential",
                   type="continuous")